 Getting notified when someone mentions your brand on the Web can be empowering.
 Receiving Google Alerts in Slack makes this even more efficient.

 - Get your company on Slack.
-Slack, like Facebook, is the ideal communication tool for people who function in groups.
+Slack is the ideal communication tool for people who function in groups.
 This free (and freemium) tool enables your team to collaborate smoothly and without any hitches or delays.

 - Configure Slack to receive Google Alerts about your organization.

-- Take note of these keywords if you want to get a rich mix of alerts.
-Some ideas: your organization’s name, keywords that distinguish your company, your industry, competitor’s names, popular keywords related to your industry, and your thought leaders within the industry.
+- Some ideas for keywords to yield a rich mix of alerts: Your organization’s name, keywords that distinguish your company, your industry, competitor’s names, popular keywords related to your industry, and thought leaders within the industry.

 - Lastly, one of the most important steps is getting a Google account, and it’s free.